just-bi/cordova-plugin-rsacertificate/README.md

           if (newCertificateInstalled) {
             cordova.plugin.rsacertificate.deleteDataFiles(
               function() {
+                cordova.plugin.rsacertificate.showMessage({
+                  title: "Certificate",
-                alert("Successfully installed the new cerficate!\n\nPlease select a data file and use the Open in... functionality in order to use this application.")
+                  message: "Successfully installed the new cerficate!\n\nPlease select a data file and use the Open in... functionality in order to use this application.",
+                  backgroundColorHex: "FFFFFF",
+                  textColorHex: "000000"
+                });
               }
             )
           } else  {